emmairwin/community_curriculum/market_pulse/FFOS/en/participation_ladder_1.md

 Regular priced phones, that are not part of a plan with a reduced price are 'on Sale'.
 There is no specific data-entry for sale prices, so it's super important to indicate in the 'comments' section if this phone price is indicated as 'On Sale'.

+Sales may also be

+## Comments

+Adding meaningful comments for prices-collected will go a long way to help the Market Pulse team understand the pricing of phones in your region.
+Some suggestions for topics are:

+* Positioning of Firefox OS phones in the store
+* Whether or not a phone price is 'sale'
+* Outside or internal advertising for Firefox OS
+* Comments from store clerks about people who have purchased Firefox OS
-Sales may also be store-wide or on specific devices.
+* Feedback from store clerks about why people do, or do not select Firefox OS store-wide or on specific devices.
 Also in the comments, please add the scope of the sale price.

 ---

 ## Collection Scenarios